-Avondale Estates is the only documented example in the Southeastern United States of an early 20th century planned new town.
-The Avondale Estates Historic District was listed in the National Register of Historic Places in December of 1986 and is considered to be of national importance.
+Avondale Estates is the only documented example in the Southeastern United States of an early 20th-century planned new town.
+The Avondale Estates Historic District was listed in the National Register of Historic Places in December 1986 and is considered to be of national importance.
 This level of significance is attributed to the planning efforts behind the development of Avondale Estates as well as to the architectural and landscape components present in the district.
-Preservation Efforts

-Acknowledging that the “historical, cultural, and aesthetic heritage of the City is among its most valued and important assets,” the City initiated measures to preserve and protect these characteristics of Avondale Estates.
-These efforts provide a basis in which to:
+Acknowledging that the “historical, cultural, and aesthetic heritage of the city is among its most valued and important assets,” the city initiated measures to preserve and protect these characteristics of Avondale Estates.
+These efforts provide a basis on which to: